MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ```

 #### Target devices
-The new Notification Hubs SDK supports tags that enable you to collect custom properties associated with users and devices and use them for targeting an audience.
+The new Notification Hubs SDK supports tags that allow you to collect custom properties, associate them with users & devices, and use them for targeting an audience.

 The NotificationHub class has information about tags and how to add, remove, clear, and list the tags.
-It also has the ability to add or remove tags via a List<String> with addTags and removeTags.
+It can also add or remove tags via a List<String> with addTags and removeTags.
 Below is a sample of adding, removing, and fetching all tags.
 ```
 // Add a tag
 NotificationHub.addTag("android");